abap2UI5/docs/docs/get_started/about.md

 Apps developed with abap2UI5 can be integrated into:
 * Fiori Launchpads on S/4 On-Premise
 * Build Workzone Websites on BTP
-* Tiles in S/4 Public Cloud
+* Tiles on S/4 Public Cloud

 ##### Support
 Support is provided on a best-effort basis by the community.
 Need help?
 Submit an issue or join the abap2UI5 Slack community for assistance.